25 tips for keeping your boat prepped, your crew warm, and adventures flowing over winter

-Up to 70% of body heat is lost through the head, so a hat is essential.
+Up to 70% of body heat is lost through the head, so a good sailing hat is essential.
 Buffs are good too, and can be worn as neck-warmers or balaclavas.

 Don’t forget your shades.
-When the sun’s lower in the sky, sunglasses are essential to stop you having to squint to see the channel mark.
+When the sun’s lower in the sky, a good pair of sailing sunglasses is essential to stop you having to squint to see the channel mark.